-The band or choir spend a little more time in rehearsal.
+The music team spends a little more time in rehearsal.
 The pastor spends a little more time on the service.
-The order of service on Planning Center is thought through and detailed.
+The order of service on Planning Center is a little more intentional.

 On Easter, you want everything to fit really well.

 No matter the style of your church, a Sunday gathering is likely an important part of your strategy, but I bet that big days like Easter and once-a-year events in the Women’s ministry get most of your planning time.

 Church services happen every week – this means it’s worth considerable time and energy planning them.
 You should spend more time planning what happens all the time than planning what happens one time.

 From the music to the environment to the preaching, every Sunday is an opportunity to impact and inspire people to follow Jesus.

 And here’s the great part.
 Planning is free.
 This doesn’t cost extra money – it just requires intentionality.
 You’ve got 52 opportunities a year to gather with God’s people and invite the community.
 Take them all seriously and plan every element of every service with intentionality.

 We’ve got a master class on service planning plus a case study on a church that does this really well for Church Fuel members.

 #3 – Keep every message centered on Jesus.